awslabs/project-lakechain/examples/simple-pipelines/summarization-pipelines/video-summarization-pipeline/README.md

 Using this pipeline, you can streamline the process of metadata extraction on videos including video podcasts, TV shows, daily news, etc. without your data leaving AWS.

-This pipeline stores the result of the transcription and the extracted metadata in a destination bucket, such that you can compare the original transcription with the summary.
+> The result of the structured data extraction is stored in the destination bucket.

 ## 📝 Requirements